wttech/aet/documentation/src/main/wiki/Troubleshooting.md

 ### Failed to load report data
 When you see the alert `Failed to load report data!` it may mean several things.
 First one is a problem with connectivity between report app and AET Web Services.
-Open browser developer's console and check the status of a request `<aet-web-api-endpoint>/api/metadata?...`.
+Open browser developer's console and check the status of a request to `<aet-web-api-endpoint>/api/metadata?...`.
 Make sure that your report instance is not trying to do Cross-Origin resource call which is blocked by most of popular browsers.
 Configuration of an endpoint for AET reports can be found in